bacpop/ggCaller/README.md

 ## Installation

-ggCaller is available on Linux and MacOS.
+ggCaller is available on Linux.
 If you are running Windows 10/11, Linux can be installed via the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).

+We plan to get a MacOS version up and running in the future.

 ### Installation via conda (recommended)